eb1609/eb1609.github.io/index.md

 </div>

 ## Project Overview
-This project constructs a composite economic risk index for Albania from 2010 to 2023, combining FX
+This project constructs a composite economic risk index for Albania from 2010 to 2023, combining the

-volatility, inflation changes, energy price shocks, and tourism trends.
-The index visualizes how
+foreign exchange of the Euro and the Albanian Lek, inflation changes, energy price shocks, and tourism

-these factors contributed to economic risk over time, highlighting key events such as the COVID-19
+trends.
+The index visualizes how these factors contributed to economic risk over time, highlighting key

-pandemic.
+events such as the COVID-19 pandemic.

 <div style="display: flex; gap: 40px; align-items: flex-start; margin-top: 30px;">